caseywdunn/snpquest/readme.md

 ml BCFtools
 ml ADMIXTURE

-DIRECTORY='/gpfs/gibbs/project/dunn/cwd7/20250212_snp/snpquest/example/output_snp'

-# Retain sites that have no more than 2 alleles, one of which is the reference allele, and compress the files
+# Retain sites where one allele is the reference allele, and compress the files
-for file in *.vcf; do bcftools view -i 'GT="0"' -M2 -Oz -o "${file}.gz" "$file"; done
+for file in *.vcf; do bcftools view -i 'GT~"0"' -Oz -o "${file}.gz" "$file"; done

 for file in *.vcf.gz; do tabix -p vcf "$file"; done